wockradd/Cheskers/README.md

 ## Running

+** I couldnt upload the final executable to the honours project system so you'll have to clone the repo at https://github.com/wockradd/Cheskers to get it **

-To run the program with different agents just do ./Checkers.jar in a terminal.
+To run the program with different agents run the executable with ./Checkers.jar in a terminal.
 This jar was uploaded using git lfs so make sure you clone the repo correctly to run it.

 A file 'moves.txt' will be generated after running.
 To quickly collect data use 'runalot.sh' run it multiple times.